geevi/home2.0/content/teaching/linear-algebra-ii/index.md

 +++

 A 15 lecture course which introduces intermediate level topics in Linear Algebra.

+## Prerequisites
+Assumes that Linear Algebra I is covered.
+Specifically assumes knowledge of the following topics:

+- Solutions to Linear Equations, Echelon Forms, Gaussian Elimination
+- Field, Vector Space Defintions, Real, Complex, Finite Field based Vector Spaces
+- Linear Transformation, Matrix, Rank, Inverse, Transpose
+- Change of Basis and effect on Matrix of the Linear Transformation
+- Determinants

 ## Schedule